Families confront the Texas Walmart gunman in court. Some forgive him, others want the death penalty

 “These lives will never be brought back to life, so how is that justice?”
 Jamrowski said.
 “And who’s to say what justice is?
 What we do is we try to deal with it as every other family has, which is to continue to go on with your life.”

-Dean Reckard said he has nothing to say to the man who killed his younger sister, Margie Reckard.
+Dean Reckard said he has nothing to say to the man who killed his mother, Margie Reckard.

 But he and his wife still traveled all the way from Omaha, Nebraska, to hear what other families say to the gunman.
 The sight of Crusius being led into the courtroom Wednesday caused Reckard to convulse and left him wiping tears from his eyes.

-Note: This story has been corrected to show Margie Reckard was Dean Reckard’s mother, not his sister.